Aniketyadav29/index.html/README.md

 specifies the language of the document as English.

-Heading Tags (

-to

-): Used to display headings.
+Heading Tags :- Used to display headings.

-is the most important heading, and
+H1 :- is the most important heading,

-is the least important.Paragraph Tag (
+H6:- is the least important.Paragraph

-): Used for adding paragraphs to your page.
+Paragraph Tag :-Used for adding paragraphs to your page.

 Anchor Tag (): Used to create links.